Restaurants and caterers :

 standards or because a better one opened nearby ...

-This is a sample of my 2014 list...
+This is a sample of my list...

 Le comptoir de la gastronomie rue Montmartre 2-3 mn walk excellent for foie gras, smoked fish all of Southwestern French

 food.
 Smiling service.
 A must.
-They also sell to take home...
+They also offer a grocery section to take home...

 - Frenchie rue du Nil : from word of mouth this little place has gained an International reputation and booking is not easy

 The wine bar is open and no need to book.

 They have opened a Frenchie to Go open for lunch with nice deli food.

 a good fish restaurant La Marée Jeanne